 In the GDPR, the controller, processor and data subject are key concepts.
 The controller determines what happens with personal data and how data are processed.
 The processor processes the data solely on behalf of the controller.
 The data subject is the person whose personal data are processed.

 Many of our clients have questions about the requirements regarding a processing agreement.
 Examples of a questions are: When is there an obligation to conclude a processing agreement?
-When does an organization qualify as a controller and when as a processor?
+When does an organisation qualify as a controller and when as a processor?

-A processing agreement is necessary when another party is involved in the processing of personal data for which your organization determines the means and purposes.
+A processing agreement is necessary when another party is involved in the processing of personal data for which your organisation determines the means and purposes.
 Within the boundaries of that processing agreement, the processor can process the data on your behalf.
 However, when a processor acts beyond the limits of the processing agreement, it automatically becomes responsible for the processing activity.
 All obligations arising from the GDPR are then directly applicable to that party.
 For example, the processor will need a proper basis for processing the data.
 This can be problematic, especially when it concerns processing sensitive data.
 In addition this may cause liability for the initial controller.

 Data Protection Officer (DPO)

 Not all organizations are required to appoint a DPO.
 A governmental organization, a -large- organization that processes personal data on a large scale, and an organization which is primarily responsible for processing sensitive categories of data are in particular obliged to appoint a DPO.
 However, the GDPR leaves room for interpretation.
 When are you considered to process personal data on a large scale, and when are you "mainly charged" with processing of personal data?
 As for the latter: think of a hospital, for example.
 The processing of sensitive personal data is a core activity.
 A company in marketing and advertising wishing to use for example, location data, the appointment of a DPO could be mandatory.
 A DPO does not necessarily need to be someone from within your organization.
-It may also be an external person.4
+It may also be an external person.

 In addition to the GDPR, the e-Privacy Regulation will also bring a lot of changes.
 The draft Regulation is currently going through the EU legislative process.
 The ambition is that this Regulation will become enforceable at the same time as the GDPR, in May 2018.
 The question is whether this is ambition is a realistic one.